ArshdeepGadhri/uoftBot/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License - [MIT](https://choosealicense.com/licenses/mit/)

+#### This is simply an old project of mine that I'm putting up on github